pinrose/qbwc/README.md

 *Note: All requests may be in ruby hash form, generated qbxml Raw requests are supported supported as of 0.0.3 (8/28/2012)*

-The code block is called every time a session must send a request.
-If block return nil, no request will be send and next pending job will be checked.

 Only enabled jobs with pending requests are added to a new session instance.
 Pending requests is checked calling code block, but an optional pending requests checking block can also be added to a job, so request creation can be avoided.

 An optional response processor block can also be added to a job.
 Responses to